textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 The only advantage to that in this particular shortcode is a savings of **10 characters**.
 Other shortcodes may be different.

 Also, it only works if the short-tags feature is enabled in the **Site preferences** under the [Preferences panel](/administration/preferences-panel#site-preferences).
-So if you have that preference disabled, don’t use this version of the shortcode.
+So if you have that preference disabled, don't use this version of the shortcode.

 ## The shortcode using tag integration concept